flojoy-ai/studio/README.md

 ## Major things that are missing or do not work 💀

-- [] Currently the control panel does not do anything.
-You can create a layout of input and output controls, which is cached in local storage, but these are control parameters are not yet sent to the backend and wired into the backend API.
-Ideally, when the Flojoy user changes an app parameter through the dashboard (such as with a slider), the script will immediately rerun and displ
+- [ ] Currently the Control Panel does not do anything.
+You can create a layout of input and output controls, which is cached in local storage, but these  control parameters are not yet sent to the backend and integrated with running Python jobs.
+When the Flojoy user changes an app parameter through the Control Panel dashboard (such as with a slider), the script should immediately rerun and display the latest results in the Control Panel.

+- [ ] There are no tests or CI

+- [ ] You cannot currently save a flowchart and Control Panel state as a file, then reload this state later by opening the file.
+Both the flow chart and control panel serialize as JSON, so the file could simply be these 2 stringified JSON objects in a YAML file with a some metadata in the header. `.vps` as a file extension (Visual Python Script)?

+- [ ] The app doesn't work on Windows

-## Minor things that would be nice to have 🎀
+## Minor things that might be nice 🎀

-## Highlevel Roadmap
--
+- [ ] Flojoy currently uses an interval in App.js to ping the backend every second with an HTTP request and check the server state (such as whether the job queue is finished).
+This would be ideally suited for websockets and the `ws` library, allowing real-time feedback on which Python jobs are running and pushing the result when complete.

+- [ ] It would be nice to have a "Load an example" menu item in the flow chart tab, with a showcase of simple and fun VPS examples for AI, DAQ, image processing, simulation, etc.

+- [ ] It would be nice to host a free serverless version of this app on Netlify with GitHub/Google login, so that curious Internet visitors can try the app without downloading it.

+- [ ] Better Desktp packaging, such as with Electron.